Symphony Messaging Dev Docs

 Notice how our BotApplication class is very simple.
 The idea is you have Component classes (annotated by @Component) that do the bulk of the work (see the generated GifSlashHandler , GifFormActivity, and OnUserJoinedRoomListener classes) while the main entry point is meant to really simple.
 The initialization of your bot project and auto-wiring of your beans (component classes) is taken care of by the BDK Spring Boot stater through the @SpringBootApplication annotation.

-The following Component class, for example, is provided out of the box by the BDK and Symphony Generator:
+The following Component class, for example, is provided out of the box by the BDK and Symphony Messaging Generator:

 package com.symphony.java;